xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 The solution for me was completely delete CocoaPods and install it as a described above:

 {% highlight shell %}
-sudo rm -fr /var/_xcsbuildd/.cocoapods
+$ sudo rm -fr /var/_xcsbuildd/.cocoapods

-sudo su - _xcsbuildd
+$ sudo su - _xcsbuildd
+$ gem install --user-install cocoapods
+$ pod setup
-gem install --user-install cocoapods pod setup ln -s `which pod` /Applications/Xcode.app/Contents/Developer/usr/bin/pod
+$ ln -s `which pod` /Applications/Xcode.app/Contents/Developer/usr/bin/pod
 {% endhighlight %}

 ### Fastlane - Sigh & Gym cannot access to keychain

 That's all, they cannot access to keychain.
 Seeing this message (or similar) `security: SecKeychainAddInternetPassword <NULL>: User interaction is not allowed.` when running `gym`or `sigh` is the symptom, later:

-* they cannot access stored login password, you must pass the password through env variables to `sigh` using `FASTLANE_PASSWORD`
+* They cannot access stored login password, you must pass the password through env variables to `sigh` using `FASTLANE_PASSWORD`.
 * `gym` cannot access to distribution certificates installed in keychain, so make the IPA using `xcrun xcodebuild` instead of `gym`.

 ### Certificates & private keys

 Ensure that:

-* They must be installed in System keychain so Xcode Bot can access them
+* They must be installed in System keychain so Xcode Bot can access them.
-* On the keychain app, change certificates and private keys *Access Control* allowing `codesign` and `security` binaries to access them
+* On the keychain app, change certificates and private keys *Access Control* allowing `codesign` and `security` binaries to access them.

 ### Cannot select Xcode in Server app

 After updating Xcode to version 7.2.1 I was able to select it on Server app, then Xcode service was disabled.
-When I tried to select the correct Xcode app there a dialog saying *You must agree to the terms of the xcode software license agreement* was shown.
+When I tried to select the correct Xcode app there a dialog saying *"You must agree to the terms of the xcode software license agreement"* was shown.
 I found the solution on an Apple Forum thread [Can not choose Xcode in Server App - "You must agree to the terms..."](https://forums.developer.apple.com/thread/34683), running next command will allow you to select Xcode on Server app:

 {% highlight shell %}
-sudo /Applications/Xcode.app/Contents/Developer/usr/bin/xcscontrol --initialize
+$ sudo /Applications/Xcode.app/Contents/Developer/usr/bin/xcscontrol --initialize
 {% endhighlight %}

 ### IPA not available